 18. Radhanagar Beach, Andaman & Nicobar Islands

 Here’s another added to my list of most isolated places in India.
-If you want to whisk away into some eccentric place far from the hustle bustle of your city, Radhanagar Beach in Andaman & Nicobar islands could be your best bait this summer vacation.
-The beach is located 12 km from Havelock’s ferry pier and is 2 kilometers long.
+If you want to whisk away into some eccentric place far from the hustle-bustle of your city, Radhanagar Beach in Andaman & Nicobar islands could be your best bait this summer vacation.
+The beach is located 12 km from Havelock’s ferry pier and is 2 kilometres long.
 This may be the probable reason, why this beach is still one of the virgin beaches of India.
 Turquoise water, white sand, nature’s charm and above all the tranquil atmosphere makes this island an ideal place for writers, thinkers, and beach lovers.

 You’ll have to board a seaplane or Makruzz (catamaran) from Port Blair.
 Apart from these, there are two government boats that connect Havelock and Port Blair.
 One of the remote places to definitely visit on your next vacation.

 Best time to visit: October to April

 Did you know you can see the origin of the Ram Setu in Dhanushkodi, Tamil Nadu?
 Dhanushkodi is one of the virgin beaches located only 20 kms away from Rameshwaram and is still among the most isolated places in India.
 A place shrouded in mystery, is easy to be missed by any regular tourist.
 Not only because it’s not listed by the top travel sites in India, but also of the reason, this place is hard to reach.

 You need to cross over to the Pamban Island from the mainland.
 The best way to do this is by train, through the famous Pamban Bridge.